 It is important that the information provided and shared by the User is correct, both at the time of registration and at any time during the User's use of the Site.

-DDG does not process any Personal Data qualified as "sensitive" (racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, as well as the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning the sex life or sexual orientation of a natural person) within the meaning of the Regulation.
+DDG does not process any Personal Data qualified as "sensitive" (racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, as well as the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning the sex life or sexual orientation of a natural person) within the meaning of the Regulations.

-DDG may also use personal data for administrative purposes or for any other purpose required by applicable law.
+DDG may also use personal data for administrative purposes or for any other purpose required by law.

 As soon as DDG gives access to Users' Personal Data to third parties, the latter are bound by an obligation of confidentiality.
 In particular, DDG requires recipients of Personal Data to undertake to comply with the Regulations.